Today I’m taking a break from my Flip House posts, because I’m just so excited to share this with you that I couldn’t wait. We got barn doors!

 General Barn Door Installation Tips

 - Be sure you have room for barn doors.
 That sounds kind of obvious, but it bears mentioning.
 You’ll need at least 6″ above the door frame to hang the header and rail.
 And you’ll need at least twice the width of the door opening on each side of the door.
-My door opening was a total of 65″, so my track turned out to be almost 16 feet long!
+My door opening was a total of 65″, so I needed two sets of 80″ wide headers, which meant my track turned out to be almost 14 feet long!

 - This is a DIY project, but not for the faint of heart or limb.
 These doors are heavy, and the hardware can be a little tricky to maneuver around, especially if you have tight spaces in your house.
 Get a buddy, sweet-talk your husband, or hire a handyman, but don’t attempt to install these bad boys by yourself.
 Even reading the instructions will go better if you put two brains together!

 - Gather your supplies first.
 You don’t want to be hanging out on top of a ladder with an iron rail half-attached to the wall and realize you need the 3/8″ drill bit from your workbench in the garage.